rivermont/spidy/README.md

   - Talk about hashcat in README

 # Acknowledgements
-I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platform for learning any language.
+I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platform for learning any language.<br>
 Specifically the [Python Fundamentals](https://www.pluralsight.com/courses/python-fundamentals/) course by Austin Bingham and Robert Smallshire.

 # Contribute
-We would love your help with anything!
+We would love your help with anything!<br>
-Right now neither of us have access to a Linux or OS/X machine, so we don't have any documentation for running spidy on those systems.
+Right now neither of us have access to a Linux or OS/X machine, so we don't have any documentation for running spidy on those systems.<br>
-If you find a bug raise an issue, and if you have a suggestion go ahead and fork it.
+If you find a bug raise an issue, and if you have a suggestion go ahead and fork it.<br>
 We will happily look at anything that you build off of spidy; we're not very creative people and we know that there're more ideas out there!

 # License
-We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.
+We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.<br>
-Honestly, if you link to this repo and credit `rivermont` and `Falconwarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.
+Honestly, if you link to this repo and credit `rivermont` and `Falconwarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.<br>
 Thanks!

 --------------------

 ### Asterisk
-Studies have shown that the spidy web crawler will run to infinity, however it has not yet been proven whether there is computing power *beyond* infinity.
+Studies have shown that the spidy web crawler will run to infinity, however it has not yet been proven whether there is computing power *beyond* infinity.<br>
 If there is, then yes - spidy will run to infinity **and beyond**-
 ![](/media/physics.dll.png?raw=true)